DeepSceneSeg/AdapNet-pp/README.md

 AdapNet++ is a deep learning model for semantic image segmentation, where the goal is to assign semantic labels to every pixel in the input image.

 This repository contains our TensorFlow implementation.
-We provide codes allowing users to train the model, evaluate results in terms of mIoU(mean intersection-over-union).
+We provide the codes allowing users to train the model, evaluate results in terms of mIoU(mean intersection-over-union).

 If you find the code useful for your research, please consider citing our paper: